Authorisation flow actions

 The select input type

-Select input type represents a dropdown multiple choice box.
+The select input type represents a dropdown multiple choice box.
 On html it can be rendered as an input type also defined as select.
 This can be required by German and French providers.

 610